What to Expect When Visiting Tennessee and Kentucky Since the Floods

 Much like Downtown Nashville, part of Downtown Clarksville sits right near the Cumberland River.
 Consequently, when the river breached flood stage, parts of Riverside Drive and all of the businesses plus the park along there were submerged.

-SEE ALSO: Exploring Louisville's True Crime and Ghosts with David Domine
+YOU MAY ALSO LIKE: Exploring Louisville's True Crime and Ghosts with David Domine

 According to a News Channel 5 story, 200 businesses along Riverfront Drive “sustained major flood damage.”
 That’s about half of the almost 400 businesses throughout Clarksville that were damaged in the floods.